How to fit a car seat: 10 essential checks

 4. Is the seatbelt following the correct red or blue route guides?

 Not having the seatbelt securely fitted into the blue or red route guides will weaken the seat's protection.
 Check it’s right – red guides for forward-facing seats, blue guides for rearward-facing seats.
+Seats that are approved to R129 i-Size regulations tend to have green belt guides.

 5. Is the metal end of the seatbelt in the right place?